Everything You Want To Know About Band Steering!

 If your device does not enable band steering, the user or device must choose the appropriate frequency band.
 Most routers are configured by the manufacturer or service provider to have separate networks with distinct names and credentials for 5 GHz and 2.4 GHz.

-It will then be up to the user to determine which network to login to and hence which frequency band to use.
+It will then be up to the user to determine which network to log in to and hence which frequency band to use.
 Worst case scenario, the user attempts to connect to a network that the device does not support, or to a network that delivers considerably worse performance than the device really supports.

-How Band Steering Works
+How Does Band Steering Work?

-There are two types of scanning techniques used by wireless devices: passive and active.
 A passive scan involves the wireless client immediately scanning every channel for beacon frames issued by APs promoting their wireless networks.

 During an active scan, the wireless user submits probe queries on every channel to APs advertising their wireless network in order to receive a probe return.
 The end user is then presented with a list of wireless network connections that are available.

+If the AP receives a probe request from a wireless client on the 2.4GHz band when band steering is active, it only replies if it has not received anything from the very same client on the 5GHz WiFi band in the previous 60 seconds.
 The AP constantly monitors all probe requests, connection requests, and re-association requests received by all clients.
 If a 2.4GHz probe is obtained, the AP will not react if it has heard any of the frame types listed above on the 5GHz band during the last 60 seconds.

 When one of these is viewed, the AP only sends the wireless network a sample response commercial as a reaction to a 5GHz sample after it receives one.
 This guides the customer towards the 5GHz band.
 If the AP hears only 2.4GHz samples from a wireless customer, a network advertising sample request will respond.

-Band steering also works entirely regardless of signal strength.
+WiFi band steering also works entirely regardless of signal strength.
 Though the signal strength is significantly lower on the 5GHz band than the 2.4GHz band, the AP would only answer the 5GHz band requests (only till the client has been noticed on that band in the previous 60 seconds).

 Here's where the band steering ability comes into play, assisting in the alleviation of network congestion.
 It is for this purpose that dual-band Wi-Fi routers are recommended.
 Users may control which network band their device connects to using these routers.
 To get as much out of Wi-Fi networks, users can manually modify the network band to their liking.

-Four WiFi-Band Steering Myths
+Four WiFi-Band Steering Myths To Stay Clear Of!

-Band steering, like many other contemporary WiFi capabilities, is frequently overhyped.
+Bandsteering, like many other contemporary WiFi capabilities, is frequently overhyped.
 As a result, it's critical to understand when and when band steering might and therefore should be utilized, as well as when it may do more harm than good.

 1. Band Steering Is Standard